-To establish the uniform convergence of the covariance estimator, we first show its mean square convergence in the pointwise sense.
-Then, we extend the pointwise convergence to uniform convergence through an asymptotic tightness argument (that is, by showing that for N large enough, the covariance estimator lies in a compact $K$ of $C([0,T]^2)$ equipped with the sup-norm with probability close to 1).
+\begin{pf*}{Proof of Theorem \ref{teo2}} To establish the uniform convergence of the covariance estimator, we first show its mean square convergence in the pointwise sense.
+Then, we extend the pointwise convergence to uniform convergence through an asymptotic tightness argument (i.e., by showing that for $N$ large enough, the covariance estimator lies in a compact $K$ of $C([0,T]^2)$ equipped with the sup-norm with probability close to 1).
 We make use of maximal inequalities to prove the asymptotic tightness result.